Please read the warning before you proceed.

 However, with the base EX‑CommandStation without a WiFi shield, you can use a USB cable to connect to a computer to run JMRI or our web browser based EX‑WebThrottle.
 So, if you intend to run trains from a PC, or by only using a web browser, JMRI, Rocrail, or similar, then YOU DO NOT NEED WiFi ON THE CS.
 If this the case you can skip ahead to the next page.

-A EX‑CommandStation made on the from an Arduino Mega and a Motor Driver (from the previous page)
+A EX‑CommandStation made from an Arduino Mega and a Motor Driver (from the previous page)

 A WiFi board